Anomandarist/Shadowrun-UK/AdventureLog/PuttingOnAShow.md

 ### After the Run

-- Vlad goes to visit haematoma
+- Vlad goes to visit Haematoma
 - Trying to pay off his debt
 - Haematoma refuses to accept the payment
-- Demands a final task off him - delayed till a later date
+- Demands a final task off him - delayed until a later date
 - No interest until then